 v.
 Environmental Sustainability.
 Environmental sustainability considers both the impact of regulations and the demand from customers for power from environmentally sustainable resources.
-The, under I.C. § 8-1-2-0.6(5).
-NIPSCO asserts that its proposed CT Project fits as part of NIPSCO's overall plan to retire all its coal-fired generation by 2028 and to reduce its carbon emissions from its electric operations by 90% measuring from a 2005 baseline.
+The CT Project fits as part of NIPSCO's overall plan to retire all its coal-fired generation by 2028 and to reduce its carbon emissions from its electric operations by 90% measuring from a 2005 baseline.
 Pet.
 Ex.
 2 at 20.
-As described above, Pet.
-Ex.
-2 at 20.
-However, as discussed above, it appears that the CT Project is not needed to support the substitution of coal generation with wind and solar generation; rather, it will be used to replace the retiring gas peaker generating units at the Schahfer site.
-As further discussed above, it appears that NIPSCO did not correctly model alternative resource options including battery storage that would not emit ambient pollution and greenhouse gases.

-NIPSCO claimed, as described above, that the CT Project will have the flexibility to run beyond its currently anticipated capacity factors and still maintain compliance with the newly adopted GHG Rule.
+As described above, the CT Project will have the flexibility to run beyond its currently anticipated capacity factors and still maintain compliance with the newly adopted GHG Rule.
 Finally, the CT Project fits within an overall portfolio whereby NIPSCO has successfully transitioned away from a portfolio heavily reliant on coal to one that relies on an expansive fleet of wind, solar, and battery energy storage resources.
 The intermittent capabilities of those renewable resources must be supported by the quick start/fast ramp capabilities of the CT Project.

 OUCC witness Armstrong states (pp. 12-13) that "the determination of whether natural gas generation is environmentally sustainable is subjective."
 The CT Project supports increasing levels of renewable energy in the electric system and replaces capacity from NIPSCO's coal units that are planned to retire by 2025 and 2028.
-The retirement of coal generation and replacement with zero-emission generation and low/intermediate load gas generation-such as the CT Project-keeps NIPSCO and NiSource on track to achieve their target of a 90% reduction in Scope 1 GHG emissions by 2030, compared to 2005 levels.
+The retirement of coal generation and replacement with zeroemission generation and low/intermediate-load gas generation-such as the CT Project-keeps NIPSCO and NiSource on-track to achieve their target of a 90% reduction in Scope 1 GHG emissions by 2030, compared to 2005 levels.
 Furthermore, the potential future combustion of hydrogen and renewable natural gas (RNG) provide pathways for the CT Project to help achieve NIPSCO's goal of net zero Scope 1 and 2 GHG emissions by 2040 and, to the extent necessary, comply with changes in environmental regulations.
 The efficiency of the aeroderivative turbines in particular serves the environmental sustainability pillar.
 NIPSCO witness Mr. Holcomb explained (p.
-7) that, at full load, the aeroderivative units are expected to meet the intermediate load emission standard in the GHG Rule (40 C.F.R.
-Part 60, Subpart TTTTa) and be allowed to operate at capacity factors up to 40%, as needed.
-By comparison, the frame unit is not expected to meet the intermediate load emission standard and would, therefore, be limited to a 20% capacity factor, This demonstrates how However, the Commission is concerned that, as discussed above, NIPSCO did not model the projected capacity factor of individual generating units within its proposed CT Project (as individual units are the object of regulatory interest under the new federal greenhouse gas rule).
-Furthermore, the evidence showed that the upgrades needed to run the turbines on hydrogen such that a unit could comply with the federal standards have not been fully investigated or costed, nor have hydrogen fuel supply options been identified.
-Moreover, using exclusively aeroderivative turbines (which was not NIPSCO's proposal in this matter) to better comply with environmental regulations would further worsen the proposed project's affordability, given the excessive cost of aeroderivatives that we recounted above.
-Overall, the proposed CT Project's configuration balances environmental sustainability whileappears unable to fully meet environmental requirements, and the cost of full compliance would be intolerably high, given that cleaner, less expensive resource options to meet NIPSCO's portfolio needs were not chosen.
+7) that, at full load, the aeroderivative units are expected to meet the intermediate load emission standard in the GHG Rule and be allowed to operate at capacity factors up to 40%, as needed.
+By comparison, the frame unit is not expected to meet the intermediate load emission standard and would, therefore, be limited to a 20% capacity factor.
+This demonstrates how the proposed CT Project's configuration balances environmental sustainability while also supporting reliability, resiliency, and stability.